-With the number of connected devices projected to exceed 20 billion by 2020, there’s a growing need for secure identities and strategic identity management.
+With the number of IoT connected devices projected to grow from 7.6 billion to 24.1 billion, with revenue more than tripling from USD465 billion to over USD1.5 trillion between 2019 and 2030, there’s a growing need for managing IAM challenges in the modern IoT landscape to secure systems.
 Users now interact with internet of things (IoT) devices in every area of life, and each point of connectivity presents another challenge for cybersecurity professionals.
 To implement appropriate security measures, it’s necessary to examine the various aspects of the current digital landscape.

 Smart Home Security Challenges

 The number of smart homes in North America will grow to 73 million by 2021, suggesting a continuing shift toward reliance on digital technology and automation for daily task management.
 A smarter home, however, doesn’t automatically mean smarter security.
 Millions of devices collect data every day, including information about personal habits and routines, which could give hackers all they need to appropriate users’ identities.

 Each device in a home is a possible entry point for an attack, yet many devices fail to offer appropriate security.
 The innocuous nature of small devices, such as wireless doorbells and garage door openers, makes them prime targets for enterprising cybercriminals, and devices controlled via apps and computer interfaces are similarly vulnerable.
 In 2017, the average IoT device was attacked once every two minutes during times of peak activity, suggesting hackers are taking active approach to infiltrate smart homes and obtain login credentials and personal information.

 Smart technologies are bridging the gaps between critical systems in public buildings.
 Managed separately in the past, services like HVAC, power and physical access control can now be handled through a single building automation system (BAS).
 As of early 2019, 35,000 such systems were already connected to public internet around the world, giving rise to new security concerns.